Opposed Application

 company.
 It decided that it would reduce the workforce by retiring

 all its male employees who were 55 years of age or over.
-The

-compulsorily retired after reaching the age of 55.
-The rules of the
+after reaching the age of 55.

-retrenchment should have been followed.
-The court ruled that it was
+The court ruled that it was clear

-proceed to early retirement and the fact that the reason given for
+retirement, and the fact that the reason given for this step was the

-this step was the need to reduce the strength of the workforce.
+need to reduce the strength of the workforce.

 It is my view that the

-termination of the employees' contracts of employment, and the
+termination of the employees contracts of employment, and the

 proposed replacement with new contracts was informed by the alleged